27 possible voter fraud cases in 3 million Wisconsin ballots - WTMJ

 Associated Press

 MADISON, Wis.
-(AP) — Wisconsin election officials identified just over two dozen potential cases of voter fraud out of 3.3 million ballots cast in the November presidential election and forwarded them to local district attorneys for possible prosecution, based on documents obtained Friday by The Associated Press under the state’s open records law.
+(AP) — Wisconsin election officials identified just 27 potential cases of voter fraud out of 3.3 million ballots cast in the November presidential election and forwarded them to local district attorneys for possible prosecution, based on documents obtained Friday by The Associated Press under the state’s open records law.

+More than half of the cases came in a single city, where 16 people had registered with their mailing address at a UPS store, rather than their residence as required by law.

 A search of online court records shows no charges have yet been filed against any of the 27 people.
 Also, future cases of potential fraud could always be forwarded to prosecutors.